-To make a pit bull let go of something, it is necessary to pry the dog’s jaws apart with a bite stick — and to do this safely, the person doing the prying should be behind the dog, with face out of reach of a quick snap.
+To make a pit bull let go of something, it is necessary to pry the dog’s jaws apart with a break stick, meaning a relatively sturdy object such as a tent stake or a screwdriver — and to do this safely, the person doing the prying should be behind the dog, with face out of reach of a quick snap.

 Knives are next to useless